-Having spent a childhood living all around the world, Sun Yoga Founder Michele Lowchinovscy Santos found a special connection to Hawaii while attending Hawaii Pacific University.
+Having spent her childhood living all over the world, Sun Yoga founder Michele Lowchinovscy Santos found a special connection to Hawaii while attending Hawaii Pacific University.
 The light and warmth of the islands spoke to Michele and guided her to make Hawaii her home.
-Upon graduation with a BA in Psychology, Michele spent the next seven years dedicating herself in the mental health field as a therapist for special needs children here on Oahu.
-Grace, her first client, would prove to be a pivotal force in guiding Michele to her path of yoga.
+After graduating with a degree in Psychology, Michele spent the next seven years dedicating herself to the field of mental health as a therapist for children with special needs here on Oahu.
+Grace, her first client, proved to be a key force guiding Michele on her yoga path.

-Grace was a little girl diagnosed with Rett Syndrome, a condition that left her unable to speak or deliberately move.
-However, as Michele would soon come to learn and love, Grace had an immense capacity for communicating love and strength from within, a quality that Michele over the years would draw upon as inspiration.
-Understanding the hardships Grace’s family sometimes faced surrounding the care of their daughter, Michele asked Grace’s mother how she coped with the challenges that would invariably arise.
-Her response was simple: Yoga.
-Soon after, Michele was given a hot yoga class package as a gift from Grace’s family.
+Grace was a little girl diagnosed with Rett Syndrome, a condition that left her unable to speak or move deliberately.
+However, as Michele would soon come to learn and love, Grace had an immense ability to communicate love and strength from within, a quality Michele would use over the years as inspiration.
+Understanding the difficulties Grace’s family sometimes faced around their daughter’s care, Michele asked Grace’s mother how she dealt with the challenges that invariably arose.
+Her answer was simple: Yoga.
+Soon after, Michele received a hot yoga class package as a gift from Grace’s family.
 It was love at first practice.

-Michele realized that although she enjoyed her career in psychology, the pull of her path was too strong.
-Michele focused on teaching yoga to others and received great joy in fostering connections with her students.
-Again and again, she realized her purpose was to share the gift that she herself had been given years before.
-With the birth of her second son, Michele found renewed strength to fulfill her dream of deepening her knowledge and sharing the practice of hot yoga.
-Her meditations increased, her practice of deep relaxations grew–and with it came a new clarity of what was to be.
-The light and warmth of the sun in Hawaii, her home, lit her heart and threw open a spark: Sun Yoga Hawaii was born.
+Michele realized that while she enjoyed her career in psychology, her path attraction was very strong.
+Michele focused on teaching yoga to others and found great joy in fostering connections with her students.
+Again and again, she realized her purpose was to share the gift she herself had received years before.
+With the birth of her second child, Michele found renewed strength to fulfill her dream of deepening her knowledge and sharing the practice of hot yoga.

-Sun Yoga Hawaii is the culmination of all Michele ever wanted to experience in a yoga class.
-Sun Yoga is her labor of love, a calling that came from her heart, a unique practice she hopes will help others fulfill their desires to feel happy and fit, to experience peace and personal growth, to heal oneself, and to feel union.
-Sun Yoga is dedicated to Grace, the little girl that taught Michele the importance of locating and communicating the love and strength within.
+Sun Yoga Hawaii is the culmination of everything Michele has always wanted to experience in a yoga class.
+Sun Yoga is her labor of love, a calling from her heart, a unique practice that she hopes will help others fulfill their desires to feel happy and fit, experience peace and personal growth, heal unity.
+Sun Yoga is dedicated to Grace, the little girl who taught Michele the importance of locating and communicating love and inner strength.

 Michele’s Yoga certifications include: